Why Am I So Tired On My Days Off?

 I have a little chicken-or-the-egg situation that keeps popping up again and am hoping you’ll weigh in with your own experiences.

 While I have made a habit of taking Sundays off (though I confess I do a tiny bit of work here and there if need be, but not much), I don’t do a very good job getting out of my Avid Bookshop work mode other days.
 With the exception of the aforementioned Sundays, I work every day even if I’m not on the schedule to work the floor at the bookshop.
-Days I’m not scheduled for a bookselling shift I am often at the shop anyway (what can I say?
+On days I’m not scheduled for a bookselling shift I am often at the shop anyway (what can I say?
 It’s a great place!), at my home office, or running errands.

 Periodically I give myself a full or even a half-day off, and I find that, in the majority of cases, I end up pretty tired during those times.